kloener/app-with-sheriff/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.0-next.2.

 It demonstrates how to integrate Sheriff and Clean Architecture principles in an Angular application.
-The scenario for this application include a list and detail view for Pokémon.
+The scenario for this application include a list and detail view for Pokemon.

 Clean Architecture is a software design pattern that emphasizes separation of concerns, making the application more maintainable and testable.
 Sheriff is a library that helps enforce these principles by providing tools for managing dependencies and enforcing architectural rules.